 3. Musicolet Music Player

-With no ads or sneaky in-app purchases, and no requirement to connect to the internet, Musicolet is one of the most honest music player apps for Android out there.
+With no ads or sneaky in-app purchases and no requirement to connect to the Internet, Musicolet is one of the most honest music player apps for Android.

 It’s very good, too, with the usual smattering of features including equalizers, sleep timer, embedded lyrics and full granular folder browsing.
 Its UI is nice and simple, and instead of dabbling with silly things like themes, it gives you widgets and (*drum roll*) multiple listening queues!

 Even paid music apps struggle to keep up with this excellent feature-set.

 The vintage music player made its way to Android quite a few years ago and has unapologetically maintained the simplicity and ease of use that made it such a hit on PCs.
 It supports a wide spectrum of audio formats, and as a nice perk, it also streams music to your Android device from UPnP servers, ensuring that you’re always connected to your music on your home network.

 Foobar2000 isn’t flashy with its Android 4.0 interface and folder-based design, and it lacks many of the more advanced features you’ll find in other apps here, but if you just want to listen to your collection (with gapless playback, no less), then it may well be all you need.

 PowerAmp has been the go-to music app for many Android users over the years.
 With over 50 million downloads, it’s certainly one you should consider if you’re looking for a great music player for your phone.
 It’s not free, but you can try it for two weeks before deciding whether to pay for the Pro version.